Berkeley Research Group

 Berkeley Research Group, LLC (BRG) is a global consulting firm that helps organizations with assistance in disputes and investigations, corporate finance, and performance improvement and advisory.
 BRG is headquartered in Emeryville, California, with offices across the United States and in Asia, Australia, Canada, Latin America, the Middle East and the United Kingdom.
-As of January 2023, it has more than 1,300 employees across more than forty offices.
+As of January 2024, it has more than 1,600 employees across more than forty offices.

 History

-BRG was co-founded in February 2010 by a group including Dr. David Teece, who has served as its Chairman and principal executive officer.
+BRG was co-founded in February 2010 by a group including Dr. David Teece, who has served as its executive chairman.